Last modified: January 19, 2025

 Containers and Data Structures

-I. Sort all the edges in increasing order based on their weights.
+I. Sort all edges in increasing order of their weights

 Step by Step Example